Jacreator/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody add permission for everybody
-8-James_Bond make only others have permission to a file 9-John_Doe give him some kinda permission
+8-James_Bond make only others have permission to a file 9-John_Doe give him some kinda permission 10-mirror_permissions uses another file permission on a given file